Unusual things to do in London: hidden gems and quirky spots

 The Barbican, a large cultural institute with striking brutalist architecture, has a hidden gem on its 3rd floor.

-This is a refreshing surprise in the middle of London.
+This is definitely a refreshing surprise in the middle of London.

 When you’re done exploring the greenery, you can also have your afternoon tea there amongst the palm trees.